John Dillon: Uncompromising stand for peace

 After Redmond's death on 6 March 1918, Dillon returned to Ireland to take up the party leadership.
 When the allied armies on the Western Front were hit and thrown into a temporary severe retreat by the German spring offensive, which decimated the 10th and 16th Irish divisions, the Government attempted a month later in panic to extend conscription to Ireland, which Dillon opposed with tenacity, and in protest withdrew all Irish Members from the House of Commons.
 The attempt to impose conscription jointly linked with implementing Home Rule disgusted the wider Irish public and resulted in an immediate swing of support to Sinn Féin which precipitated their election landslide after the war.

 Dillon attempted to persuade the Government in July 1918 to implement Irish self-government by introducing a motion for self-determination in the Commons.
 He made clear in September that the goal of Home Rule could only be "the establishment of national self-government, including full and complete executive, legislative and fiscal power", and that national solidarity was essential.
 But he completely underestimated the need to offer provisions for Ulster concerns, a fatal misjudgement shared by most Nationalists and Republicans alike.

 It was left to Dillon to fight a last campaign in the general election of December 1918.
 After a failure to reach a pact with Sinn Féin, his party was swept into oblivion.
 He was defeated in East Mayo by Éamon de Valera's 8,975 votes to his 4,514.
 Retiring from politics, Dillon was not spared witnessing the violent epoch of the Anglo-Irish War, the implementation of Home Rule in Northern Ireland, the ensuing Partition of Ireland endorsed by the Irish Free State and the resulting Irish Civil War.

-Family background
+Family

-He got married in 1895 to Elizabeth, daughter of Lord Justice J. C. Mathew, who bore him six children.
+Dillon married in 1895 to Elizabeth Matthew, daughter of Lord Justice J. C. Mathew, who bore him one daughter and five sons; John Dillon (1896-1970), Anne Elizabeth Dillon (born 29 Oct 1897), Theobald Wolfe Tone Dillon (1898-1946), Myles Dillon (1900–1972), James Dillon (1902–1986), and Brian Dillon.

+One of his six children was James Mathew Dillon, a prominent Irish politician and leader of the National Centre Party and of Fine Gael (1957–1966), also Minister for Agriculture.

 Tall and slim he cut an imposing figure, his personal reputation hampered at times by a pessimistic and gloomy nature as well as conservative views on labour and women.
 He died in a London nursing home at the age of 76, on 4 August 1927, and was buried four days later in Glasnevin cemetery, Dublin.
 There is a street named after him in Dublin's Liberties, beside the old Iveagh Market.

-One of his six children was James Mathew Dillon (1902–1986), a prominent Irish politician and leader of the National Centre Party and of Fine Gael (1957–1966), also Minister for Agriculture.